Arkansas Democrat-Gazette: The newspaper war

 Heiskell died in 1972, and his family continued to run the Gazette.

-In 1974 the Democrat was sold to WEHCO Media Inc., owned by the Hussman family.
+In 1974, the Democrat was sold to WEHCO Media Inc., owned by the Hussman family.
 Walter E. Hussman Jr., 27, became the publisher.
-At the time of Hussman's arrival the morning Gazette was far in front of the afternoon Democrat, with daily circulation 118,702 to the Democrat's 62,405.
-Hussman embarked on a campaign of major cost reductions and concentrating subscription effort on the Little Rock urban market.
+At the time of Hussman's arrival, the morning Gazette was far in front of the afternoon Democrat, with daily circulation 118,702 to the Democrat's 62,405.
+Hussman embarked on a campaign of significant cost reductions and concentrated subscription efforts on the Little Rock urban market.
 These efforts had little success.
-By 1977 Hussman attempted to reach an agreement with the Gazette to combine operations but his overtures were rejected.
+By 1977, Hussman attempted to reach an agreement with the Gazette to combine operations, but his overtures were rejected.

-Hussman vigorously fought back and was intent on making the Democrat the state's largest newspaper.
+Hussman vigorously fought back and intended to make the Democrat the state's largest newspaper.
 A war ensued between the two papers.
-The Democrat expanded its news operation, offered free classified advertisements, and switched from afternoon publication to morning publication.
+The Democrat expanded its news operation, offered free classified advertisements, and switched from afternoon to morning publication.